DiogoRibeiro7/diogoribeiro7/README.md

-# Hi there 👋, I'm Diogo Ribeiro
+# Hi there 👋, I’m Diogo Ribeiro

-## Welcome to My GitHub Profile!
+## Welcome to My GitHub Profile

-I'm a **veteran Data Scientist** with over two decades of experience, proudly hailing from the picturesque country of **Portugal**.
-My journey through diverse fields such as **computer science, economy, management, medicine, natural sciences, engineering, pure mathematics**, and **applied mathematics** has been a continuous source of fascination and inspiration.
-Welcome to my GitHub profile!
+I am a data scientist with over 20 years of experience, based in Portugal.
+Over the years, I have worked across computer science, economics, management, medicine, natural sciences, engineering, pure mathematics, and applied mathematics.
+This profile showcases my work, interests, and how to connect with me.

+---

-🔗 &nbsp;**Connect with me**
+## 🔗 Connect with Me

 <div align="center">
   <a href="https://medium.com/@neverforget-1975">